Right-wing firebrand shakes up cosy Swiss politics

 In 1999, he was sanctioned for insulting remarks about Jewish organizations in connection with restitution claims for Nazi-seized assets in Swiss banks.

-On Friday, Swiss media said two high-ranking SVP officials face racial discrimination charges for a print ad used in the anti-immigration campaign claiming “Kosovars slash open Swiss!”.
+On Friday, Swiss media said two high-ranking SVP officials face racial discrimination charges for a poster used in the anti-immigration campaign claiming “Kosovars slash open Swiss!”.

 Blocher denies being a racist.
 He also says he does not wish to align with anti-immigrant, eurosceptic politicians like Nigel Farage in Britain or Marine Le Pen in France.